intergalacticmammoth/phiflow2blender/README.md

 ![](readme_imgs/tum2D.gif)

 ### Learning the T from a blob (res:32)
-The simulation starts as a blob with zero buoyancy, with only 20 frames.
+The initial simulation starts as a blob with zero buoyancy.

 ![](readme_imgs/blob32.png)
 *Simulation before optimization*

-The target was generated using a 100-frame simulation at res=32 and dt=0.5.
-The optimized density fields were obtained after training for 300 epochs.
+The target was generated using a *100-frame simulation* at res=32 and dt=0.5.
+The optimized density fields for a *30-frame simulation* were obtained after training for 300 epochs.

 ![](readme_imgs/t_sim.png) ![](readme_imgs/t_first.gif)